Diagnostic, antibody, and rapid testing available now.

 All results will be available on The Floating Hospital patient portal.

 • If you were a patient of The Floating Hospital prior to your test, you have a patient portal profile.

 • If your test was your first visit to The Floating Hospital, you were signed up with this visit.

 You will receive an email notification when your results are available.
-This could take up to 14 business days from when you take the test.
+This could 3-5 business days from when you take the test.

 DO I HAVE TO PAY FOR A TEST?

 Insured patients: you are covered for COVID-19 testing at The Floating Hospital.
 We do not collect co-pays for COVID-19 testing-only visits.

 Uninsured patients: testing is free and covered by federal funds.